rogino/COSCNotes/COSC368/Exam Notes.md

 Human phenomena:

-- Homeostatis; equilibrium
+- Homeostasis; equilibrium
   - Make a task easier; people will attempt harder tasks with the system
 - Satisficing
   - Making do; why improve?
   - e.g. hunt-and-peck typing, not bothering to learn keyboard shortcuts
 - Hawthorne effect:
-  - People like being involved in experiements; behaviour here not reflective of behaviour in real world
+  - People like being involved in experiments; behavior here not reflective of behavior in real world
 - Peak-end effects
   - Most intense or terminating moments of an experience have an excessive influence over people's memories of the experience
 - Negativity bias: